Eli Broad College of Business

 The Eli Broad College of Business is the business college at Michigan State University.
 The college has programs in accounting, finance, human resource management, management, marketing, supply chain management, and hospitality business, which is an independent, industry-specific school within the Broad College (The School of Hospitality Business).
 This independent, industry-specific school has 800 admitted undergraduate students and 36 graduate students not included in the college's totals.

 Eli Broad, an alumnus of Michigan State, endowed the college in 1991, donating $20 million.

 The college has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) since 1953.

 The University of Texas-Dallas's Top 100 Business School Research Rankings lists the Broad College as #30 in North America and #33 worldwide in research contributions to the 24 leading business journals it tracks.

 Campus

-The Eli Broad School of Business is located on the campus of Michigan State University in the Eugene C. Eppley Center and North Business College Complex.
-Inside the North Business College Complex is the Lear Corporation Career Services Center.
+The Eli Broad College of Business is located on the campus of Michigan State University and consists of three buildings: The Edward J. Minskoff Pavilion, Eugene C. Eppley Center, and North Business Building.
+Inside the Minskoff Pavilion is the Deloitte Foundation Interview Suite and the Russell Palmer Career Management Center.
 The William C. Gast Business Library is across the street in the College of Law building.

 The Weekend Master of Business Administration (MBA) program and executive development programs are held at the James B. Henry Center for Executive Development in Lansing, Michigan, and the Management Education Center in Troy, Michigan.